-As an acute insomniac, I consider myself "prone to sleeplessness", which can be triggered by any of various factors.
-Not all are obvious, so it's taken a little research.
-As a result, I can now fall asleep with relative ease in most circumstances, including periods of stress and upheaval.
+As an acute insomniac, I consider myself "prone to sleeplessness," which can be triggered by any of various factors.
+These I discovered for the most part only after carrying out a little research.
+But, as a result, I can now fall asleep with relative ease in most circumstances, including periods of stress and upheaval.

 No matter what the cause of your insomnia, eliminating or working around it may be easier than you think.
 In this article, I share tried and tested tips and tricks to help you fall asleep faster and stay asleep.

 Tips and Tricks to Help You Fall Asleep Faster